shivanraptor/instagram-search-engine/README.md

 **Future Updates**

-- Website version of this prototype
+- <s>Website version of this prototype</s> Done on 2 Jan 2019
+- Cron job / Scheduled job for indexing / fetching Instagram
+- Regular cleanup of rogue images